Backend guide

 Scoped key-value storage for counters, caches, idempotency keys, and lightweight state between runs.

-Usage: Each key is automatically prefixed per pulse at runtime, so your code uses clean keys while storage stays isolated.
+Usage: Each key is prefixed per Pulse at runtime, so the code stays clean while storage stays isolated.

 const count = Number((await env.kv.get("visits")) ??
 "0");